Frequently Asked Questions

 - Lots that don't meet minimum size/frontage requirements

-If excluded from CDC, you'll need to lodge a DA instead.
+If excluded from the fast-track pathway, you'll need to lodge a DA or planning permit instead.

 Planning Controls